Factbox: How the next EU budget will tackle climate change

-BRUSSELS (Reuters) - EU leaders meet in Brussels on Thursday to haggle over the bloc’s next seven-year budget, a hole of up to 80 billion euros ($86.3 billion) created by Brexit, and the need to finance initiatives including the 1 trillion euro European Green Deal.
+BRUSSELS (Reuters) - EU leaders meet in Brussels on Thursday to haggle over the bloc’s next seven-year budget, a hole of up to 80 billion euros (66.8 billion pounds) created by Brexit, and the need to finance initiatives including the 1 trillion euro European Green Deal.

 Here are the key climate change elements of the 2021-27 budget proposal that European Council President Charles Michel has put on the table as a starting point for the 27 leaders: